 Agnes Dellinger, PhD

-I am a post-doctoral researcher at the Department of Botany and Biodiversity Research at the University of Vienna, Austria.
+I am a post-doctoral researcher, currently a visiting post doc at the University of Colorado Boulder (Smith lab), and research associate at the University of Vienna, Austria (Dullinger lab).
 I am interested in understanding the relative importance of abiotic and biotic processes in driving plant diversification at macro- and microevolutionary scales, and how flowers diversify and evolve under continuous or divergent pollinator-mediated selection.

 In my research, I combine observational and experimental field work with the structural and functional investigation of flower morphology.
 I use time-calibrated molecular phylogenies to trace trait evolution across time, and analyse these data in conjunction with environmental niche data.